cysouw/diathesis/text/c07_participle.md

 Many light-verb constructions with participles will be discussed in more than one subsection in this chapter.
 This is necessary because many light-verb constructions show different sentence alternations for verbs with different valency.
 Typically, participles of intransitive and transitive verbs will lead to different alternations.
 For example, some intransitive verbs, like *schlafen* 'to sleep' [@next a], allow for an *werden* impersonal passive in which the nominative argument is dropped (see [@sec:participles-werden-impersonal-passive]).
 In contrast, with many transitive verbs, like *putzen* 'to clean' [@next b], the *werden* passive shows a different diathesis in which the accusative is turned into a nominative (see [@sec:participles-werden-passive]).

 ::: ex
 a.
+Das Kind schläft. \
    Jetzt wird geschlafen.
 b.
+Irgendjemand putzt das Haus. \
    Das Haus wird geputzt.
 :::

 There are many different such 'repeated' light-verb constructions.
 A recurring phenomenon, exemplified here with the light-verb construction with *bleiben*, is one in which intransitives show no diathesis [@next a], see [@sec:participles-bleiben-intransitive], while transitives display an anticausative diathesis [@next b], see [@sec:participles-bleiben-transitive].
 This combination will be called ~~absolutive~~ here, calling on the 'ergative/absolutive' terminology as used in linguistic typology.
 This affinity of intransitive subjects to transitive objects is also reminiscent of the unaccusative hypothesis discussed previously, which proposes that some intransitive subjects are underlyingly objects.
 However, these absolutive phenomena are not uniform in German grammar.
 Exactly which verbs are amenable for which constructions appears to be rather unpredictable (or maybe better: 'lexically dependent'), and the survey in this chapter is proposed to be a step towards a more precise understanding the such constructional distributions.